arooj-imtiaz-abbasi/portfolio/AI_SETUP.md

 - Test with different API keys if issues persist

 For mental health support:
-- Contact Dr. Arooj directly at 0303-5229634
+- Contact Arooj directly at 0303-5229634
 - Use WhatsApp for immediate assistance
 - Visit the main website for more information

 ## License

-This AI assistant is designed specifically for Dr. Arooj Abbasi's practice.
+This AI assistant is designed specifically for Arooj Abbasi's practice.
 Please ensure proper licensing and compliance with local regulations before use.